 About our coverage

-If you own an ATV, you are required by law to insure it.
-However, there are exceptions to the requirement to carry insurance.
+If you own a motor home, you are required by law to insure it.

 You can often add insurance for these vehicles to your automobile policy.

 Mandatory coverage must include:

 Most people choose to carry greater coverage than required by law to better protect themselves from financial risk in the event that they are involved in an accident.

 The information and examples provided in this section are intended as general information only.
 This does not constitute legal or insurance advice, nor does it pertain to determination of fault.
 In all cases, you should speak to an insurance professional before acting.
 Your insurance policy contains limitations and restrictions which vary by province and may affect your coverage and/or determine whether or not benefits will be payable.